rust-lang/rfcs/text/0000-generic-integers.md

 There are two primary limits that restrict how large `N` can be:

-1. All allocations in rust are limited to `isize::MAX` bytes.
+1. All allocations in Rust are limited to `isize::MAX` bytes.
-2. Most integer methods and constants use `u32` when counting bits
+2. Most integer methods and constants use `u32` when counting bits.

 The first restriction doesn't matter since `isize::MAX` bytes is `isize::MAX * 8` bits, which is larger than `usize::MAX` bits.